Science

 Mandatory

-7-week laboratory internship in M1 (May-June, extendable to July)
+7-week laboratory internship in M1 (May-June, extendable into July)

-6-month internship in a company or laboratory in M2 (February-July/August)
+Six-month internship in a company or laboratory during the second year of the master's program (February-July/August)

 Read more